 Surfboard hire in Malibu

 Offering everything from surfboards to storage and post-surf showers, Traveler Surf Club Malibu has partnered with Awayco to offers its members an exclusive deal.
 On top of their selection of awesome hire boards, the first 4 days of your rental include a Traveler Club day pass.
-The day pass includes hot showers, lockers, coffee, tea, towel service, changing room, WiFi and overall good vibes.
+The day pass includes hot showers, lockers, coffee, tea, towel service, changing room, WiFi, and overall good vibes.

 Find out how you can become an Awayco member here.

-Zuma Jay’s Surf Shop also offer affordable rentals that won’t let you down.
+Zuma Jay’s Surf Shop also offers affordable rentals that won’t let you down.
 These guys have been around a long time – they’re Malibu’s oldest surf shop, serving the community for over 40 years, and as such can offer you the best advice for what kit you need to take out into the water.
 Also, with full-day rentals at just $20, you won’t find a better deal in Malibu.

-Surf friendly hotels in Malibu
+Surf Resorts in Malibu

 You are, of course, going to need the ideal accommodation to keep you close to all those prime Malibu surf spots.
 Luckily, there are plenty of beachfront options that could see you close to the surf at all times.